iodepo/odis-arch/README.md

-The ODIS reference documentation in the [docs](docs) folder is covered by the [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode), which lets others distribute, remix, adapt, and build upon the work, even commercially, as long as they credit the original authors for the original creation..
+The ODIS reference documentation in the [docs](docs) folder is covered by the [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode), which lets others distribute, remix, adapt, and build upon the work, even commercially, as long as they credit the original authors for the original creation.

 ## Project folder and documents